SmartBear/hiptest-api-documentation/source/includes/_test_execution.md

 # Test execution

 ## Getting started with test executions

-Test execution results in HipTest are organized in the following way:
+Test execution results in CucumberStudio are organized in the following way:

 * Test execution results are grouped into builds
 * Each build belongs to an execution environment